Motorcycle touring on a budget will always be a challenge.

 Accommodation & Your Motorcycle Touring Budget

-For me, accommodation is always the killer part of any motorcycle tour; I hate it when I come to the accommodation part of the planning process!
+For me, accommodation is always the killer part of any motorcycle tour.

 Whilst I’ve camped on numerous occasions, I must admit that I don’t particularly enjoy it.
-And as a writer and photographer, I carry a lot of electrical kit that unfortunately needs charging up in order for me to do my job.
+And as a writer and photographer, I carry a lot of electrical kit that, unfortunately, needs charging up for me to do my job.

-There’s something about waking up in the morning and actually being a part of the sunrise.
-You’re usually in an awesome location that hotels simply cannot rival.
+There’s something about waking up in the morning and being a part of the sunrise.
+You’re usually in an awesome location that hotels simply can’t rival.